CIA-Oceanix/GeoTrackNet/README.md

 ### Contact

 This code is a raw version of MultitaskAIS.
 We are sorry for not providing a clean version of the code, it is being optimized.
-For any questions/issues, please contact Duong NGUYEN via van.nguyen1@imt-atlantique.fr
+For questions and issues please open an issue.